 Essex Heights Primary School is situated in Mount Waverley, an eastern suburb of Melbourne.
 It provides a primary education (Prep to Year 6) of the highest quality for children and is recognised as a school of excellence, where children develop positive attitudes and acquire skills that equip them for their future.

 At Essex Heights, all children are valued and differences are accepted within a supportive school environment.
 The curriculum caters for the needs of all children and encourages each child to reach his/her potential in a stimulating and challenging classroom environment.
 The various needs of children with disabilities and highly ablility children are appropriately met.
 Essex Heights sees education as a partnership of children, staff, parents and the local community.

 The school has an outstanding Outside School Hours Care program which operates Monday to Friday during school terms, on student-free days and during school holidays.
 A weekly after-school Chess Club is also offered.

 At Essex Heights Primary School, the curriculum is designed around the Victorian Curriculum F-10 (replacing Victorian Essential Learning Standards), introduced in 2017, aimed at ensuring all students have the capacity to:

 Whilst literacy and numeracy remain a key focus, students are prepared for their future by being actively involved in learning programs covering a wide range of domains:

-Our current enrolment is just under 580 students, distributed across the school as follows:
+Our current enrolment is about 570 students, distributed across the school as follows: